cmaloney/dcos-docs/_pages/usage/services/marathon/marathon-user-instance.md

 ---
 A native Marathon instance is installed as a part of the DCOS installation.
 This tutorial creates a Marathon instance on top of the native Marathon to create separate user environments.

-The Mesosphere Universe package repository in DC/OS 1.7 makes it easy to deploy a user instance of Marathon via the Universe web UI.
+The Mesosphere Universe package repository in DC/OS makes it easy to deploy a user instance of Marathon via the Universe web UI.

 ![Marathon in Universe](/assets/images/mom-screen-0.png)

-We'll also see how to add a Marathon user instance via the DC/OS CLI.
+You'll also see how to add a Marathon user instance via the DC/OS CLI.

 ## Deploy via Mesosphere Universe